Spain: Foreign relations

-Besides the Perejil Island, the Spanish-held territories claimed by other countries are two: Morocco claims the Spanish cities of Ceuta and Melilla and the plazas de soberanía islets off the northern coast of Africa.
-Portugal does not recognise Spain's sovereignty over the territory of Olivenza which was annexed by Spain in 1801 after the War of the Oranges.
-The Portuguese stance is that the territory is de iure Portuguese territory and de facto Spanish.
+Spain is involved in a number of territorial disputes.
+Spain claims Gibraltar, an Overseas Territory of the United Kingdom, in the southernmost part of the Iberian Peninsula.
+Another dispute surrounds the Savage Islands; Spain claims that they are rocks rather than islands, and therefore does not accept the Portuguese Exclusive Economic Zone (200 nautical miles) generated by the islands.
+Spain claims sovereignty over the Perejil Island, a small, uninhabited rocky islet located in the South shore of the Strait of Gibraltar.
+It was the subject of an armed incident between Spain and Morocco in 2002.
+Morocco claims the Spanish cities of Ceuta and Melilla and the plazas de soberanía islets off the northern coast of Africa.
+Portugal does not recognise Spain's sovereignty over the territory of Olivenza.

 Military

+The Spanish Armed Forces are divided into three branches: Army (Ejército de Tierra); Navy (Armada); and Air and Space Force (Ejército del Aire y del Espacio).

 The armed forces of Spain are known as the Spanish Armed Forces (Fuerzas Armadas Españolas).
 Their commander-in-chief is the King of Spain, Felipe VI.
 The next military authorities in line are the Prime Minister and the Minister of Defence.
 The fourth military authority of the State is the Chief of the Defence Staff (JEMAD).
 The Defence Staff (Estado Mayor de la Defensa) assists the JEMAD as auxiliary body.

-The Spanish Armed Forces are divided into three branches: